b4ke/kneed/README.md

 # "k"need
 a running list of what (NEEDS) to be done

-to be treated with the respect I have fought so hard to earn
+to be treated with respect

 to not be made to participate in activities to which i am diametrically opposed